mikenerone/ep2e-character-options/README.md

 If you find this module useful, please [buy me a coffee or two][mikenerone-ko-fi] to show your support!
 I drink plenty of it.
 And support Posthuman Studios and the other folks whose work this builds on via the links below!

+## Installation Info
+Because Bubz's EP2 game system isn't distributed via Foundry VTT's package library, neither is this module.
+Both will need to be initially installed from their manifest URLs:
+1. Here's the [manifest URL][bubz-ep2e-manifest] for Bubz's EP2 system.
+See [Foundry VTT's tutorial][foundry-docs-gm-tut-1] for more details on installing a game system.
+2. And here's the [manifest URL][ep2e-co-manifest] for this Character Options module.
+See the "Installing via Manifest URL" section of Foundry VTT's [Module Management][foundry-docs-modules] documentation if you need more.

 ## Technical Note
 Bubz's `ep2e` game system, for which this module is an expansion, is currently undergoing a rewrite that will greatly expand its capabilities in the near future.
 The *current* release is completely usable, but there are a few rule